GittyBittyLitty/OpenEPaper/Chroma-74.md

 At the moment (Feb 2024) the tag is still available from multiple vendors on ebay.

-Several of ads have been active for several months and ads with higher asking prices for multiple years.
+Several of the ads have been active for several months and ads with higher asking prices for multiple years.

 Even the higher priced units aren't completely outrageous ($44) but are close to the price of a new display from Waveshare.